mr00k3/Photoshop-CC2021-ArchLinux/README.md

 # Photoshop-CC2021-ArchLinux
-# Dont use it now script is not ready now

 ### In this fork i will focus on Arch Linux installation of ps21 and some improvements to install script
 ### Updated fork. **MUST DOWNLOAD** manually the file AdobePhotoshop2021.tar.xz
 ### Make sure you place AdobePhotoshop2021.tar.xz in the same directory as this script